chinenual/synergize/docs/intro.md

 * Load "carts" and play them.
 The original DK voice libraries are available online.
 See [Voice Library](voice-library.html) for links.
+* Create your own "carts" of 24 voices

 ### Performance Parameter archive (SYN files)
 * Persist Performance Parameters (sequencer, portamento, amplitude and timbre settings)